nnzo/zero/README.md

 Zero is a multi-purpose media and utility bot, containing over 50 commands to help you bring the best of the web to your server.

-Watch YouTube videos, search for GIFs and stickers, get answers to everything, and more, with Onyx.
+Watch YouTube videos, search for GIFs and stickers, get answers to everything, and more, with Zero.
 This bot is powered by Node.JS, and coded using the Discord.JS library.

-Make electronic music, memes, edit images, get answers to everything, and more, with Onyx, a Discord bot powered by Node.JS, and coded using the Discord.JS library.
+Make electronic music, memes, edit images, get answers to everything, and more, with Zero, a Discord bot powered by Node.JS, and coded using the Discord.JS library.

 Zero has over fifty commands, including those for: